- Intro: What is minimalism?

 You’re probably lacking some clarity about your target audience.

-This article is a great place for you to start defining your photography work and crafting your true message: How to define your target audience & elevator pitch (and use them on your site).
+This article is a great place for you to start defining your photography work and crafting your true message: How to define your target audience & elevator pitch.

 Why haven’t you used the expression “less is more” throughout the article?